-The emission peak wavelength of the SN H $\alpha$ profile (and the wavelength of the narrow host H II region) in each spectrum of the sequence for each object is measured.
-This is done by employing the splot routine in IRAF.
-Within splot the 'k' measurement is used to fit a single Gaussian to the emission part of the P-Cygni profile.
-The presence of narrow H $\alpha$ from an underlying HII region can complicate the measurement of this peak.
-Therefore, in cases where strong H $\alpha$ emission dominates over the H $\alpha$ from the SN we do not include measurements from those spectra.
-Where narrow H $\alpha$ is present but weaker, then this is removed from the spectra by simply tracing a line across the base of its flux.
-Once the above has been taken into consideration, we fit the emission multiple times, changing the wavelength range used, until a fit is found to be satisfactory 'by-eye' (i.e. that the peak of the Gaussian coincides with the peak of the emission).
-Through this process measurements are obtained using a wavelength window of around $\pm$ 50-100 Å, around the wavelength of the peak emission.
-Once a peak wavelength is measured it is converted to a SN velocity using the inferred recession velocity, as described above.
-When the host galaxy recession velocity is employed, this brings a velocity error of $\approx 200 \text{ km s}^{-1}$ (in extreme cases) due to the fact that recession velocities are measured at galaxy centres, while SNe explode at a range of galacto-centric distances, and hence due to galaxy rotational velocities, could have rest velocities offset from those published in the literature (note, this is a very conservative error estimate: see Fig.2).
-In addition, from our experience measuring peak emission wavelengths, any single spectral measurement has an error of several hundred km $s^{-1}$ (due to the difficulty in defining the peak, together with the spectral resolution of each observation).
-Hence, we assume a conservative error of $500 \text{ km s}^{-1}$ on all SN velocity measurements.
+Figure 1.
+H α spectral sequence of SN 2007X.
+The rest velocity of the SN position, as measured from the host H π region narrow H α emission, is indicated by the short dashed blue line (i.e. at zero velocity).
+The long dashed magenta line shows the evolution of the Doppler velocity of the emission peak.

+recession velocity, as described above.
+When the host galaxy recession velocity is employed, this brings a velocity error of $\approx 200 \,\mathrm{km \, s^{-1}}$ (in extreme cases) due to the fact that recession velocities are measured at galaxy centres, while SNe explode at a range of galactocentric distances, and hence due to galaxy rotational velocities, could have rest velocities offset from those published in the literature (note, this is a very conservative error estimate; see Fig. 2).
+In addition, from our experience measuring peak emission wavelengths, any single spectral measurement has an error of several hundred km s-1 (due to the difficulty in defining the peak, together with the spectral resolution of each observation).
+Hence, we assume a conservative error of 500 km s-1 on all SN velocity measurements.